 9. Facebook Lists

 Did you know you can put your Facebook friends in different categories or lists?
 Although Facebook introduced lists back in 2007, it wasn't until smart lists were introduced in 2011 that they became truly useful.
 In a move that some called Facebook's answer to Google Circles, Facebook launched lists as a way to allow users to show different levels of content to different people.

-If you put your close friends and family in the “close friends” list you can share things with them which you may not want to share with other friends or the public.
+If you put your close friends and family in the "close friends" list you can share things with them which you may not want to share with other friends or the public.
 For example, I share all my family photos including my children with close friends and I share all my photos with my friends.
 I am much more selective with what I share publicly You may have different thoughts on this, but as long as you are aware what you are sharing and with whom, then all is ok.
-To go to the lists page, click here.

 10. Privacy settings

 After not a few privacy blunders, Facebook updated their privacy settings by lumping them all in to a privacy settings section.
 It may be less complicated than before, but it does frequently confuse people.
 No wonder- there are a bewildering array of options.
 I'll go through each one for you...

 a) For mobile apps without the inline audience selector